arindas/arindas.github.io/content/blog/segmented-log-rust.md

 Recall that for `1TB` of data with `1KB` record size, we end up having `16GB` of `Index` overhead.
 It's clearly not practical allocating this amount of memory, since we expect our system to able to handle this scale.

-So we make it possible to only optionally cache this.
-We could choose only the most frequently accessed or likely to be accessed `Index` instances to cache the `IndexRecord` instances.
-(Maybe an `LRUCache` of `Index` instances to be cached, for starters.)
+So we make caching `IndexRecord` instances optional.
+This would enable us to decide which `Index` instances to cache based on access patterns.

+For instance, we could maintain an `LRUCache` of `Index` instances that are currently cached.
+When an `Index` outside of the `LRUCache` is accessed, we add it to the `LRUCache`.
+When an `Index` from within the `LRUCache` is accessed, we update the `LRUCache` accordingly.
+The `LRUCache` will have some maximum capacity, which decides the maximum number of `Index` instances that can be cached at the same time.
+We could replace `LRUCache` with other kinds of cache like `LFUCache` for different performance characteristics.
+The `Index` files are still persisted on storage so there is no loss of data.

 >One of the ambitions I had when starting out, was to enable this
 >implementation to handle `1TB` of data on a [Raspberry Pi
 >3B](https://www.raspberrypi.com/products/raspberry-pi-3-model-b/) which has
 >only `1GB` of memory.
 If we enforce a limit that only `10` `Index` instances
->are cached at a time, that would be a `160MB` overhead.
-This would make it
+>are cached at a time (e.g. set the `LRUCache` max capacity to `10`), that
+>would be a `160MB` overhead.
+This would make it practical to run this
->practical to run this implementation, albeit at the cost of some latency.
+>implementation, albeit at the cost of some latency.
+I could just connect an
->
->The `Index` files are still persisted on storage so there is no loss of data.
+>external `1TB` hard disk for storage and be happy.

 ...